Featured

 What is employee engagement and why is it important?

-We’ve all heard the phrase employee engagement before, increasingly so during the last few years, but do we fully understand what it means and what the benefits of employee engagement are?
+We’ve all heard the phrase employee engagement before, probably more so in the last few years.
+But do we fully understand what it means and what kind of benefits it offers?

-Employee engagement is the level at which a company’s employees are personally invested in the overall business goals, values, and performance.
-Engaged employees come to work for reasons beyond a paycheck.
-They show up because they feel connected to the work they’re doing, have alignment with the company vision, and are personally invested in the company’s success.
+Simply put, employee engagement is the level at which a company’s employees are personally invested in the overall business goals, values, and success.
+Engaged employees come to work for reasons bigger than a paycheck.
+They show up because they feel connected to the work they’re doing, are in alignment with the company’s vision, and are personally invested in the company’s success.

-Fostering high levels of employee engagement is so important because it has a direct effect on revenue, work culture, job performance, retention, absenteeism, and employee satisfaction.
-Engaged employees are more productive, inquisitive and connected which creates a positive work culture and employee experience.
-Since employee engagement affects so many aspects of a business, it’s vital that leadership is actively and continually prioritizing the importance of employee engagement in all that they do.
+Fostering high levels of employee engagement is so important because it has a direct effect on all the stats that keep your business in the green – revenue, work culture, job performance, retention, absenteeism, and employee satisfaction, just to name a few.
+Engaged employees are more productive, curious, and connected, which creates a positive work culture and employee experience.
+Since employee engagement affects so many aspects of a business, it’s vital that leadership is actively and continually prioritizing employee engagement in the day-to-day operations.

 Reasons why employee engagement is important